lni-dev/lni-dev/README.md

 ## Welcome to my Profile
-there ist much here yet but I will fill it out eventually!
+There ist much here yet but I will fill it out eventually!